 So now we have our youngest child entering high school in the Fall and she will most likely have college aspirations.
 We will support her in any way we need to (even if it isn’t college).
+She has had her eye on The King’s College because she can not only go to college but also focus on her spiritual well being!
 But if it is college, we want to make sure she has done everything she can to be ready.
 But what does it take to “be ready” nowadays?

 In high school you will need to not only consider what classes you need to graduate high school but also, what will you need for the school of your choice?
 You may only need two years of a foreign language to graduate high school but perhaps three or four years for the college you have in mind.
 Make sure you know and involve your guidance counselor when you do not know.